Evidence for subdominant multipole moments and precession in merging black-hole-binaries from GWTC-2.1: Results

+As might be expected, we obtain different results for the power in the (3, 3) multipole from the LVK and Nitz \emph{et al.} samples.
 We infer that GW190521 has a measurable (3, 3) multipole if we use the posterior samples obtained from Nitz \emph{et al.} ($\rho_{33} = 2.4^{+2.2}_{-2.0}$) otherwise the inferred $\rho_{33}$ is consistent with Gaussian noise ($\rho_{33} = 1.2^{+2.4}_{-1.1}$).
-Figure~\ref{fig:gw190521_corner_nitz} shows that this difference is because Nitz \emph{et al.} infers a non-equal mass ratio system, $q=1.8^{+2.8}_{-0.6}$~\cite{Nitz:2021uxj}, while the analysis from the LVK infers that $q=1.3^{+1.2}_{-0.3}$~\cite{Abbott:2020tfl, Abbott:2020mjq, abbott2020gwtc}.
-It is the extra likelihood from the measurement of the (3,3) multipole that is key to the Nitz~\emph{et al.} reinterpretation of GW190521.
-Unfortunately, we are unable to construct an informed prior for GW190521 as there are no publicly available samples generated from a precessing non-higher order multipole waveform model.
+Figure~\ref{fig:gw190521_corner_nitz} shows that the inferred $\rho_{33}$ in the analyses is correlated with the mass ratio, where more unequal masses are consistent with a larger $\rho_{33}$.
+Nitz \emph{et al.} infer a non-equal mass ratio system, $q=1.8^{+2.8}_{-0.6}$~\cite{Nitz:2021uxj}, while the analysis from the LVK infers $q=1.3^{+1.2}_{-0.3}$~\cite{Abbott:2020tfl, Abbott:2020mjq, abbott2020gwtc}.
+It is the extra likelihood from the measurement of the (3,3) multipole that is key to the Nitz~\emph{et al.} reinterpretation of GW190521 as an unequal mass binary.

-GW190521 has the largest inferred precession measurement of any event observed so far with $\chi_{\mathrm{p}} = 0.68^{+0.26}_{-0.44}$ and $\chi_{\mathrm{p}} = 0.5^{+0.31}_{-0.33}$ as reported by the LVK~\cite{Abbott:2020tfl, Abbott:2020mjq, abbott2020gwtc} and Nitz \emph{et al.} respectively.
-Despite this, GW190521 shows no evidence for precession, with $\rho_{\mathrm{p}} = 0.7^{+1.4}_{-0.6}$ and $\rho_{\mathrm{p}} = 1.1^{+2.8}_{-0.9}$ respectively.
-The lack of observable precession is unsurprising given that GW190521 is the largest mass event observed to date and merges at a lower frequency.
-Just four inspiral wave cycles (two orbits) are visible in the detectors' sensitive frequency band.
-As a result, GW190521 is decomposed into two near parallel non-precessing harmonics, meaning that there is very little power orthogonal to the dominant harmonic and $\rho_{\mathrm{p}}$ is small as a result.
-Several explanations for the large $\chi_{\mathrm{p}}$ have been suggested, including possible evidence for eccentricity~\cite{Romero-Shaw:2020thy, Gayathri:2020coq} and head-on collisions~\cite{CalderonBustillo:2020odh}.
+GW190521 has the largest inferred in-plane spins of any event observed in GWTC-2.1 with $\chi_{\mathrm{p}} = 0.68^{+0.26}_{-0.44}$ and $\chi_{\mathrm{p}} = 0.5^{+0.31}_{-0.33}$ as reported by the LVK~\cite{Abbott:2020tfl, Abbott:2020mjq, abbott2020gwtc} and Nitz \emph{et al.} respectively.
+However, GW190521 shows no evidence for precession in our analysis, with $\rho_{\mathrm{p}} = 0.7^{+1.4}_{-0.6}$ and $\rho_{\mathrm{p}} = 1.1^{+2.8}_{-0.9}$ respectively.
+While initially surprising, the lack of observable power in precession is a consequence of the high mass of the system.
+The observed waveform contains only about four cycles (two orbits) in the detectors' sensitive frequency band.
+As a result, GW190521 undergoes significantly less than one precession cycle in band and the two leading precession harmonics are highly degenerate.
+Thus, there is very little power orthogonal to the dominant harmonic, leading to a small inferred value of $\rho_{\mathrm{p}}$.